Azure/azureml-assets/assets/models/system/Mistral-7B-Instruct-v0-1/description.md

 # **Model Details**

-The Mistral-7B-Instruct-v0.1 Large Language Model (LLM) is a fine-tuned version of the Mistral-7B-v0.1 generative text model, created using publicly available conversation datasets.
-To use this model, prompts should be surrounded by [INST] and [\INST] tokens, with the first instruction starting with a sentence ID and ending with an end-of-sentence token ID.
-This format is available as a chat template for easy usage.
-The model architecture is based on Mistral-7B-v0.1 and includes features like Grouped-Query Attention, Sliding-Window Attention, and Byte-fallback BPE tokenizer.
+The Mistral-7B-Instruct-v0.1 Large Language Model (LLM) is a instruct fine-tuned version of the [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) generative text model using a variety of publicly available conversation datasets.

-If you encounter a specific error when using the model, you may need to install the transformers library from source to resolve it, although this issue should be fixed in versions after transformers-v4.33.4.

-It's important to note that the Mistral 7B Instruct model lacks moderation mechanisms, and efforts are being made to make it more suitable for environments requiring controlled outputs.
-For full details, you can refer to the release blog post provided.

-> The above summary was generated using ChatGPT.
-Review the <a href="https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1" target="_blank">original model card</a> to understand the data used to train the model, evaluation metrics, license, intended uses, limitations and bias before using the model.
+For full details of this model please read our [paper](https://arxiv.org/abs/2310.06825) and [release blog post](https://mistral.ai/news/announcing-mistral-7b/).

+## Model Architecture

+This instruction model is based on Mistral-7B-v0.1, a transformer model with the following architecture choices:
+- Grouped-Query Attention
+- Sliding-Window Attention
+- Byte-fallback BPE tokenizer

+## Limitations

+The Mistral 7B Instruct model is a quick demonstration that the base model can be easily fine-tuned to achieve compelling performance.
+It does not have any moderation mechanisms.
+We're looking forward to engaging with the community on ways to make the model finely respect guardrails, allowing for deployment in environments requiring moderated outputs.

 # Model Evaluation Sample